On our way to the night market we saw a farmer leading his flock of cows home across the dusty street.

 Even though our accomodation is located in a rural area the unsurfaced road is quite busy.
 Every day several cars and mostly scooters - which are the main means of transport - pass through...and sometimes also cows :)

 P.S.
 It only occurred to us later that we never asked about its name.
 It probably doesn't have one anyway.

 And we drank fresh coconut water from our own coconuts for the first time.

 The main means of transport for short distances are scooters.
 If you don't own a scooter you mainly move around by taking a tuk tuk.
 Tuk tuks are kind of auto rikshaws - a vehicle composed of a motorcycle and a trailer.
 The driver sits in the front and the passenger back in the trailer.

-What you might consider to be a garage in fact is a shop :)
+What you might consider to be a garage is in fact a shop :)

 Alyssa and Jessica didn’t want to climb up the tree.
 But they also didn’t have the right tools.
 That’s why they just took a very long stick and taped a knife to its tip.

 Souk and Donekeo are the two English teachers at Ban Phang Heng secondary school Laura works with.
 Laura helps them to enhance their English skills and their teaching methods.
 Together with Tanja she also offers different activities for the students like an English conversation club .

 Besides preparing and holding lessons together with her tandem-teachers Ms Mit and Ms Noy, Alyssa teaches English to them and two more adult students at Ban Sikeud primary school.
 During “Activity Time” she sings and plays with the primary pupils using the English language in a playful context.